karenpayneoregon/enum-tips/EntityFrameworkCoreHasConversion/readme.md

 ```

-Our enum for types of Wine
+:pushpin: Our enum for types of Wine

 ```csharp
 public enum WineType : int